 This is the last in my bias tape series.
 By now you have learned how to make bias tape and how to sew bias tape.
 But what about how to sew bias tape corners (also called mitered corners)?
-Here are 2 easy methods to sew bias tape around the corners of your quilt, napkins or sewing project
+Here are 2 easy methods you can use to sew bias tape around the corners of your quilt, napkins or sewing project

 HOW TO SEW BIAS TAPE CORNERS – MITERED CORNERS

-Open up your double fold bias and slip it over the raw edge of your fabric.
+Open up your double fold bias tape and slip it over the raw edge of your fabric.
 The wider side of the tape should be on the bottom.
 Pin all the way along the edge and stop at the first corner.
 I generally find that vertical pins work the best to hold the bias in place.

 PRO TIP: Plan ahead by running your bias tape around your fabric roughly to ensure none of the joins will fall in the corners.
 It is generally best to start your bias tape in the middle of the longest edge.